Novartis/YADA/src/site/markdown/pluginguide.md

 ## ScriptPlugin API

-   Enables any os-compatible executable stored on the server in the correct location (yada_bin) to be executed by the YADA service.
+   Enables any os-compatible executable stored on the server in the correct location (yada.bin) to be executed by the YADA service.
 The ScriptPlugin API actually is an abstraction of the Java® Plugin API, using special Java® classes to make system calls to desired scripts.
 For the moment, Script Plugins can only be evaluated at the request level.

 ![Plugin Execution](../resources/images/plugin-arch.png)
 *Request-level plugins execute in red boxes*